datahub-project/datahub/docs/tools/tutorials/references/prepare-datahub.md

 ```shell
 datahub docker ingest-sample-data
 ```
-This will ingest various entities like datasets, terms and tags to your local Datahub.
+This will ingest various entities like datasets, terms and tags to your local DataHub.
 ![datahub-main-ui](../../../imgs/tutorials/sample-ingestion.png)

 Now you're ready to start!